michelson/BigBroda/README.md

 ### Migrations:

-This adapter has migration support for simple operations
+This adapter has migration support migrations built in, but

 ```ruby
 class CreateUsers < ActiveRecord::Migration